 Management of tree safety hazards and threats brought on by pests and diseases will be required in high risk areas next to the path network and along boundaries shared with residential housing.
 Whilst trees showing resistance to ash dieback will be retained as a seed source to create future resistant generations of ash, ride-side management will remove dangerous ash trees.
+In instances where significant quantities of ash are felled to maintain safety, timber will be extracted to prevent smothering of the woodland floor.
 This work will widen rides, enhancing the biodiversity and visual interest of the wood.